CVHub520/X-AnyLabeling/docs/en/user_guide.md

 `X-AnyLabeling` supports importing and exporting annotations in various standard formats.
 This section provides a guide for each.
 Access import/export functions via the `File` menu or dedicated toolbar buttons (e.g., `Import Annotations`, `Export Annotations`).

+> [!TIP]
+> You can also consider to use the command-line tool for batch conversions!
+The CLI provides more efficient and flexible label format conversion capabilities, especially suited for large-scale datasets.
+See the [CLI docs](./cli.md#3-label-format-conversion) for details.

 **General Notes:**
 - **Configuration Files:** Many formats require specific configuration files (e.g., listing class names) for import/export.
 Ensure these are prepared correctly.
 - **Default Export Path:** By default, exported files are saved to a format-specific subfolder (e.g., `labels`, `Annotations`, `mask`) within the current image directory.
 You can usually specify a different output path during export.